Warnaco Group: SEC investigation

-On 11 May 2004, the Securities and Exchange Commission announced a settlement in its three-year-long investigation of Warnaco and its auditing firm, PricewaterhouseCoopers LLP (PwC).
+On 11 May 2004, the Securities and Exchange Commission announced a settlement in its three-year-long investigation of Warnaco and its auditing firm, PricewaterhouseCoopers.
 The investigation stemmed from an overstatement of $145 million worth of inventory on Warnaco's 1998 Form 10-K. The SEC alleged that Warnaco knew about this overstatement when they released a press statement lauding the company's "record results" for its fourth quarter and fiscal year ending 1998.
 This overstatement would force Warnaco to restate its earnings for the three prior years.
 The commission complained Warnaco "falsely portrayed the inventory write-down as a part of the company's write-off of deferred start-up costs under a new accounting pronouncement."

 The complaints filed by the SEC claim PwC's role in this alleged cover-up was that they caught the error during an audit but they "failed to object" to Warnaco's "mischaracterization" of this error and that PwC incorporated this mischaracterization into their own audit report.

 In the suit, the SEC specifically names William Finklestein, who was vice president and CFO at the time of the allegation, claiming "As CFO, Finkelstein directed the offsetting of cash against debt.
 He also reviewed and signed the quarterly report."
 Linda Wachner was also named in the suit as she was president and CEO at the time.
 In its press release announcing the settlement of the suit, the commission stated "at the time she approved and signed the 1998 annual report, Wachner knew or should have known that the restatement of the company's financial results was caused by material flaws in the cost accounting and internal control systems at one of the company's largest divisions and was not related to the write-up of deferred start-up or start-up related costs."
 The commission also found that "Wachner knew or should have known that the division's inventory costing control system was inadequate to ensure the accuracy of Warnaco's books and records and failed to ensure that proper internal controls were in place."
 Stanley P. Silverstein, who was Warnaco's general counsel at the time was also named, as he, too, signed off on the report.

 PricewaterhouseCoopers settled with the SEC and agreed to pay a $2.4 million penalty.
 Wachner was found to have caused the oversight and was ordered to pay $1.3 million in disgorgement.
 Finkelstein was ordered to pay $189,464 in disgorgement as well as a civil penalty of $75,000.
 He was barred for four years from serving as an officer or director of a public company.
 Silverstein was censured and ordered to pay $165,772.